gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine filed that away.
 "Then may I ask, ma'am, how I can be of service?"

-Another swipe on the app put a human form on the wall.
-Short,
-skinny,
-female,
-with something blobbish and silvery scattered through her like spilled mercury.
+Another swipe on the app put a human form on the wall: short, skinny, female, and with something blobbish and silvery scattered through her like spilled mercury.

 "Citizen Kwan—she prefers Iffy, by the way—well, she has some rather interesting modifications.
-The first clone in her lineage seems to have been born just as Niobium was picking up speed.
+The first clone in her lineage seems to have been made just as Niobium was picking up speed.
 It took quite a lot of work to detect her enhancements—even now I'm only half convinced they're real.